2007 National League Division Series: Game 1

 This was the Phillies' first postseason game since Game 6 of the 1993 World Series, and their first at Citizens Bank Park.

 Seventeen and fifteen-game winners Jeff Francis and Cole Hamels began the 2007 postseason by retiring the side in order.
 The face of the game quickly changed in the second inning when Todd Helton tripled to center field in his first career postseason plate appearance.
 He would score on Garrett Atkins's double.
 After Brad Hawpe struck out and Ryan Spilborghs walked, Yorvit Torrealba's single scored Atkins.
 A two-out walk to Kaz Matsui loaded the bases before another walk to rookie Troy Tulowitzki gave the Rockies a 3–0 lead they never relinquished.
-Matt Holliday homered off of Tom Gordon in the eighth inning to provide insurance after consecutive home runs by Aaron Rowand and Pat Burrell led off the Phillies' half of the fifth.
+Matt Holliday homered off Tom Gordon in the eighth inning to provide insurance after consecutive home runs by Aaron Rowand and Pat Burrell led off the Phillies' half of the fifth.
 The Phillies wasted an ultimately solid effort from Hamels, who walked four in 6 2/3 frames but did not allow a hit after the decisive second inning.
 Manny Corpas picked up the save for Colorado.